Naturally Daily

 Peppermint essential oil is a fantastic element for treating many health problems.
 Its minty fragrance can soothe the nerves.
 [12]

-Peppermint is a hybrid mint which is a cross between spearmint and water mint.
+Peppermint is a hybrid mint that is a cross between spearmint and water mint.

 The oil is the extraction of peppermint leaves.
 It has potent antibacterial, anti-inflammatory, antispasmodic and antifungal properties.